kamranahmedse/kamranahmedse.github.io/blog/_posts/2016-08-13-http-in-depth.md

 ## `HTTP/1.1` - 1999

-After merely 3 years of `HTTP/1.0`, the next version i.e. `HTTP/1.1` was released in 1999 which made alot of improvements over it's predecessor.
-The majore improvements over `HTTP/1.0` included
+After merely 3 years of `HTTP/1.0`, the next version i.e. `HTTP/1.1` was released in 1999; which made alot of improvements over it's predecessor.
+The major improvements over `HTTP/1.0` included

 - **New HTTP methods** were added, which introduced `PUT`, `PATCH`, `HEAD`, `OPTIONS`, `DELETE`